What is a Semi-Synthetic Cannabinoid?

 What products contain Delta-8 THC?

-Delta-8 THC can most commonly be found in e-cigarette cartridges, disposable e-cigarettes, gummies, edibles, and tinctures.
+Delta-8 THC can most commonly be found in vapes, edibles, and tinctures.